Privacy policy

 a) Facebook

-We use plugins from the social network facebook.com, which is run by Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA (“Facebook”).
-You can find the link to Facebook’s privacy policy here: Facebook’s Privacy Policy.
+We use plug-ins from the social network facebook.com, which is operated by Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA ("Facebook").
+The link to Facebook's privacy policy can be found here: Facebook's privacy policy.

 b) Instagram

-We use plugins from the social network Instagram (“Instagram”), which is run by Instagram LLC., 1601 Willow Road, Menlo Park, CA 94025, USA.
-The plugins characterized by the Instagram logo, for example, in the form of an “Instagram Camera”.
-When you are logged into Instagram, Instagram can immediately allocate your visit to our website to your Instagram account.
-Purpose and scope of the data collection and the further processing and usage of this data by Instagram as well as your rights concerning this matter and setting options to protect your privacy can be found here: Instagram’s Privacy Policy.
+We use social plugins ("plugins") from Instagram, which is operated by Instagram LLC., 1601 Willow Road, Menlo Park, CA 94025, USA ("Instagram").
+The plugins are marked with an Instagram logo, for example in the form of an "Instagram camera".
+If you are logged in to Instagram, Instagram can directly assign your visit to our website to your Instagram account.
+The purpose and scope of data collection and the further processing and use of the data by Instagram, as well as your rights and setting options to protect your privacy, can be found in Instagram's privacy policy.

 c) Tripadvisor

-We use plugins from the network tripadvisor.de (“Tripadvisor”), which is run by TripAdvisor LLC, 400 1st Avenue, Needham, MA 02494 USA.
-You can find the link to Tripadvisor’s privacy policy here: Tripadvisor’s Privacy Policy
+We use plugins from the tripadvisor.de network, which is operated by TripAdvisor LLC, 400 1st Avenue, Needham, MA 02494 USA (“Tripadvisor”).
+The link to Tripadvisor’s privacy policy can be found here: Tripadvisor privacy policy

 6. YouTube